Serra de Caldas

 Geology

-Serra de Caldas is a classic cuesta formed by Proterozoic quartzites and metasiltstones of the Araxá Group, uplifted and tilted during ancient tectonic events.
-Its steep eastern and southern scarps rise more than 400 meters above the surrounding plains, while a flat plateau stretches between about 900 and 1,043 meters elevation.
-The fractured quartzite is highly permeable and acts as a massive recharge zone: rainwater infiltrates the plateau, percolates deep into the crust along fault systems, and emerges as thermal springs in Caldas Novas and Rio Quente below.
-Water is heated geothermally at depths of around one kilometer without volcanic activity, a globally rare phenomenon that makes the park's integrity essential to regional hydrology.
+Serra de Caldas is a classic cuesta formed by Proterozoic sedimentary rocks with low-grade metamorphism that originated approximately one billion years ago in a marine environment, subsequently shaped by two major tectonic events around 600 and 130 million years ago.
+[1] Its steep eastern and southern scarps rise more than 400 meters above the surrounding plains, while a flat plateau stretches up to 1,043 meters elevation.
+[2] The fractured rock is highly permeable and acts as a massive recharge zone: rainwater infiltrates the plateau, percolates deep into the crust along fault systems, and emerges as thermal springs in Caldas Novas and Rio Quente below.
+Water is heated geothermally at depth without volcanic activity, a globally rare phenomenon; the park has been included among Brazil's most important geological sites by a UNESCO-linked commission.
+[1]

 Climate And Weather